Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Introduction

 Our policy for stochastic utilities does not need to know the distribution of ``noise" added to the utilities.
 This is somewhat surprising because, for example, one would need to know the noise distribution in order to do a Bayesian update on the noisy inputs.
 Such \emph{detail-free} properties are deemed desirable in the economics literature.

-\xhdr{Ideas and techniques.} One important technical contribution concerns the concept of the {\em explorable} joint actions: those that can be explored by some BIC policy in some round.
+One important technical contribution concerns the concept of the {\em explorable} joint actions: those that can be explored by some BIC policy in some round with positive probability.
 In general, not all joint actions are explorable, and the set of explorable joint actions may depend on the state $\trueState$.
-Thus, we are facing two challenges.
+Our high-level approach is to explore all explorable actions.
+Thus, we face two challenges.
 First, we need to identify which joint actions are explorable, and explore them.
 This has to be done inductively, whereby the utilities revealed by exploring one joint action may enable the policy to explore some others, and so forth until no further progress can be achieved.
 The second challenge is to compute an optimal (randomized) recommendation after all explorable joint actions have been explored, and prove that it outperforms any other BIC policy.

 To address these two challenges, we develop the theory of the single-round game in our setting.
 Termed the \emph{recommendation game}, it is a generalization of the well-known \emph{Bayesian Persuasion} game \citep{Kamenica-aer11} where the signal observed by the principal is distinct from, but correlated with, the unknown state of nature.
 (Here the principal's signal captures the history observed in the previous rounds.)
 This generalization allows us to argue about comparative statics: what happens if the principal's signal is modified to contain more information relevant to the state $\trueState$.
 We show that a more informative signal can only improve the optimal reward achievable by the principal, and can only increase the set of ``explorable" joint actions.
-These results may be of independent interest.